alanhoyle/nf-null-singularity-staging/README.md

 # null singularity fail

-This is a nextflow workflow that demostrates that passing in `/dev/null` as a file parameter to a nextflow process with singularity/apptainer causes the process to fail.
+This is a nextflow workflow that demonstrates that passing in `/dev/null` as a file parameter to a nextflow process with singularity/apptainer causes the process to fail.

 Something about staging the /dev directory breaks the process and causes it to fail